solus-project/linux-steam-integration/README.md

         Used within the shim component to ensure it is leak free and as lightweight as possible, due to needing to exec the main Steam* launcher.
+        libnica is available under the terms of the `LGPL-2.1` license.
+        See [LICENSE.LGPL2.1](LICENSE.LGPL2.1) for more details

 `src/shim`:
         Copyright © 2016 Ikey Doherty